folio-org/mod-reservoir/js/README.md

 It takes input being a MARC-in-JSON string of MARC fields, and returns the matchkey string.

+#### goldrush components

+Components are padded with the underscore character to fill to the field width.

+The [diagram](matchkeys/goldrush/explain-matchkey-goldrush.png) indicates the components.

 ### matchkeys tests

 Do 'npm install' in this top-level directory to install and configure ESLint.
 Do 'npm run lint-goldrush' and 'npm run lint-test'.